 According to the U.S. Department of Transportation’s National Highway Safety Administration, in 2010, there were 618 cyclists killed and 52,000 seriously injured in traffic accidents.
 This accounts for 2% of all people injured in traffic accidents.
 This includes cyclists on unicycles, tricycles, and any other non-motorized pedal-powered vehicle.
 This is shows an improvement over the 628 people who died in bicycle related accidents in 2009.

-Most people understand the risk of driving under the influence of alcohol.
-Yet a surprising number of people are seriously injured or killed riding their bicycles while drunk.
+A surprising number of people are seriously injured or killed riding their bicycles while drunk.
 Nearly one out of four cyclists killed in 2010 had a blood alcohol level above the legal limit of .08/g/dl or higher.
 Accordingly, we urge you to never drink and ride a bicycle.

-In other cases, we have assisted injured cyclists who have had accidents due to debris in the road, poorly maintained surfaces or other hidden defects.
+We have assisted injured cyclists who have had accidents due to debris in the road, poorly maintained surfaces or other hidden defects.
 When this happens it is important that our attorneys and investigators immediately photograph the scene of the crash and obtain witness statements.